RapidSoftwareSolutions/Marketplace-Lexalytics-Package/README.md

 | configId | String     | ID of config to use.

 ## Lexalytics.createCollectionOfDocumentsByJobId
 This method submits an list of documents to be analyzed in relation to each other and returns one output.
-Discovery analysis will contain a summary of sentiment, named entity extraction, themes, and categorization for all the documents in the collection.A collection consists of an array of elements: (optional) ID, (optional) tag and an array of pieces of text.You can use a job_id to separate specific environment (such as dev vs QA).
-Collections submitted with a job_id must be retrieved via that same job_id.
+Discovery analysis will contain a summary of sentiment, named entity extraction, themes, and categorization for all the documents in the collection.A collection consists of an array of elements: (optional) ID, (optional) tag and an array of pieces of text.You can use a jobId to separate specific environment (such as dev vs QA).
+Collections submitted with a jobId must be retrieved via that same jobId.

 | Field    | Type       | Description
 |----------|------------|----------